Danny Consenstein, SED

 Payments are calculated based on the costs incurred for transportation of the agricultural commodity or inputs, subject to an $8,000 per producer cap per federal fiscal year.

 The three-member Northern and Southern County Farm Service Agency committees will meet as announced.
-We will post a notice on the county office bulletin board and in the newsletter announcing the next scheduled meeting.
+A notice will be posted in the monthly State newsletter announcing the next scheduled meeting.

 McLaren "Mac" Carter, LAA-1